whetstoneresearch/doppler-sdk-alpha/README.md

 console.log('Token address:', result.tokenAddress)
 ```

+#### Transaction gas override
+- You can pass a gas limit to factory create calls via the `gas` field on `CreateStaticAuctionParams`/`CreateDynamicAuctionParams`.
+- If omitted, the SDK uses a default gas limit of 13,500,000 for the `create()` transaction.

 ### Builder Pattern (Recommended)

 Prefer using the builders to construct `CreateStaticAuctionParams` and `CreateDynamicAuctionParams` fluently and safely.
 Builders apply sensible defaults and can compute ticks and gamma for you.